-1Asst Prof,Dept of ECE ,Karpagam Academy of Higher Education,India 2Asst Prof,Dept of ECE, Karpagam College of Engineering, India 3Associate Professor, Dept of ECE Karpagam Institute of Technology,India mahendrababu.g.r@kahedu.edu.in
+1Asst Prof,Dept of ECE ,Karpagam Academy of Higher Education,India 2Asst Prof,Dept of EEE, Karpagam College of Engineering, India. shafiqmansoor.j@kahedu.edu.in

-Article Info Volume 83 Page Number: 9948 - 9952 Publication Issue: March - April 2020
+Article Info Volume 83 Page Number: 10008 - 10012 Publication Issue: March - April 2020

+Article History

-Article History Article Received: 24 July 2019 Revised: 12 September 2019 Accepted: 15 February 2020 Publication: 11 April 2020 Abstract: Software Quality Management(SQM) guarantees that the required Content Based Image Retrieval (CBIR) is a mode of Image processing and retrieving information for many applications such as police investigation departments, media, fabric designers, engineering field, art, and medicine.
-Out of these, this article contribute some of the conceptual issues for many applications inmedical field which gives more benefits from CBIR.
-Further, it explains different reviews and various image processing techniques like colour, shape, feature and texture with the help of large database.
-Finally, it can be concluded with different types of diseases in medical imaging.
+Article Received: 24 July 2019 Revised: 12 September 2019 Accepted: 15 February 2020 Publication: 11 April 2020 Abstract: Content Based Image Retrieval (CBIR) is a mode of Image processing and retrieving for many applications such as police investigation departments, media, fabric designers, engineering field, art, and medicine.
+Out of these, .it explains different reviews and various image processing techniques like colour, shape, feature and texture with the help of large database.
+Finally, it can be concluded with conceptual issues and methods of CBIR in medical image processing.